The impact of COVID-19 on many small business owners is significant. Here’s some practical advice on how to run your business from home.

 - Don't forget to take time to look after yourself

-During the coronavirus pandemic, many people are either already working from home, or are likely to have to work from home for a period of time.
+Many people are continuing to work from home, or are likely to have to work from home for a period of time.
 With this in mind, here are some tips for employees and managers that will help support everyone’s mental health.

 If you need to work from home, you should: